sallyamoore/C3-PyVideoAPI/README.md

 ### Movies
 - Retrieve a list of all movies
 - Retrieve a subset of movies
-  - Given a sort column, return a specified number of movie records, offset by page number
+  - Given any sort column, return a specified number of movie records, offset by page number
     - E.g., /movies/title?limit=10&page=2 will return the second page of 10 records per page.
-  - Sort columns are
-    - `title`
-    - `release_date`

   _Time Permitting:_
   - Given a movie's `title`...